SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

    1. In the *Protocol Version* box, select *Production*.

-   1. In the list of parameters, select *Endpoint* to select the *Endpoint Overview Table*.
+   1. In the list of parameters, select *Endpoint* to get the parameters from the *Endpoint Overview Table*.

    1. Below this, add the *Select* operator, so you will be able to select specific columns from the *Endpoint Overview Table*.